Have questions about insurance coverage and reimbursement?

 Victoza® is covered by most major health plans, including Medicare and Medicaid.
 If you have questions about insurance plan coverage and co-pay costs for Victoza®, please call 1-877-4VICTOZA (1-877-484-2869).

-As part of our continued commitment to those living with diabetes, our Diabetes Patient Assistance Program (PAP) provides free medicine to those who qualify.
+As part of our continued commitment to those living with diabetes, our Diabetes Patient Assistance Program (PAP) provides free medication to those who qualify.
 Patients and caregivers in need of assistance can learn more by calling the Novo Nordisk PAP toll-free at 1-866-310-7549.